satish-kr/Demo/Nuix/README.md

 2. Maven (If complied using cli) else you can use any IDE to run and compile

 How to run:
-This project can be run as maven project or as a stand alone jar or on Jenkins For demo sticking to run via IDE
+This project can be run as maven project or as a stand alone jar or on Jenkins.
+For demo sticking to run via IDE
 1. Sync the git repo or download on your local directory
 3. Import the project in IntelliJ